 Another workplace trends that could help boost employee engagement is the wearables technology.
 Wearables products are the ‘in’ thing when it comes to fitness and monitoring steps.

 Some of the more popular wearables are such as FitBit bands, Jawbone activity tracker and Apple Watch are being used in the workplace mainly to track health and wellness and productivity.
-We see that wearables will create even more use cases next year as more employees bring them to work and the business value is recognized and measured.
+We see that wearables will create even more use cases next year as more employees bring them to work and the business value is recognised and measured.

 There are some companies they use these trackers as a friendly competition among their colleagues, with employee who has the highest steps for the week or month lands a free lunch or a fruit basket.